NomicFoundation/hardhat-vscode/docs/publish-extension.md

 pnpm changeset add
 ```

-Pick the packages, pick the bump, and write the entry for the person reading the changelog.
+Name **all three** packages with the same bump, `patch` or `minor` — they are a `fixed` group in `.changeset/config.json`, so one changeset releases all of them, and a changeset that names only the server leaves the other two with a changelog entry saying nothing but "Updated dependencies". `major` is rejected: taking the extension to its next major is a decision to make deliberately rather than one to fall out of a changeset. `pnpm release:validate` checks this, and CI runs it on every PR.
+Write the entry for the person reading the changelog.
 CI fails a PR that needs one and does not have it; label the PR `no changeset needed` for the ones that genuinely do not, like a CI or docs change.

 ## Cutting a release